abbycabs/mozfest-repo-template/CODE_OF_CONDUCT.md

 Mozilla-based activities should be inclusive and should support such diversity.

-## Raising Issues at MozFest
+## Raising Issues

-If you believe you‘re experiencing practices at MozFest which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact the Festival Producer, Sarah Allen.
+If you believe you‘re experiencing practices which don‘t meet the above policies, or if you feel you are being harassed in any way, please immediately contact the project lead.

-At the festival venue, contact the info desk and they will immediately find the Festival Producer for you.

-MozFest organisers reserve the right to refuse admission to anyone violating these policies, and/or take further action including expulsion from the event.

-Email: festival@mozilla.org
+Email: [your email]

-## Working in the Open

-Because working open is one of our core values, MozFest program planning is done in the open on Github (check out our repo [here](https://github.com/MozillaFoundation/mozfest-program-2016)).
-We hope participants will benefit from this culture of transparency and collaboration during the Festival, and will continue to work with an open ethos in their projects after Mozfest.
-Learn more about [how we work open at Mozilla](https://wiki.mozilla.org/Working_open).
 <!--- END MOZFEST PARTICIPATION GUIDLINES --->